thevuong/next15-filterlist/STEPS.md

 ## Turn on staleTimes in next.config.js

 - Every time we click a tab, filter, or search, we are rerunning the page.tsx table on the server, with the data fetch.
-We can cache this, my data doesnt need to be that fresh.
+We can resuse this, my data doesnt need to be that fresh.
-- Cache the rsc payload for the route page.tsx (table) by turning on nextjs 15 staleTimes in next.config.js.
+- Cache the rsc payload on the client for the route page.tsx (table) by turning on nextjs 15 staleTimes in next.config.js.
 - Show the result.
 Click the same twice.
+Now we dont have to regenerate the server component every time.

 ## Final demo